OPT Surgical Oncologist Jobs

 Raise Sponsorship Before the Offer Stage

 Surgical oncology hiring moves through department chairs and recruitment committees.
 Asking about visa sponsorship late in the process wastes time for both sides.
-Confirm the institution sponsors H-1B or J-1 waiver positions early, ideally during the initial faculty recruitment call.
+Confirm the institution sponsors H-1B or J-1 visa waiver positions early, ideally during the initial faculty recruitment call.

 Understand the J-1 Waiver Pathway